West coast USA road trip itinerary

 Get your kicks on Route 66.

 Driving Route 66 is probably on your USA bucket list, and today you will!
-From Needles you will cross the state border: goodbye California, hello Arizona!
+From Needles, you will cross the state border: goodbye California, hello Arizona!
 Head to the small town of Oatman, which is a perfect place for a stop.
-The (ghost) town looks like a set of a wild west movie, and there are a lot of donkeys wandering the streets.
+The (ghost) town looks like a set of a Wild West movie, and there are a lot of donkeys wandering the streets.
 So drive carefully!

 The part of Route 66 from Oatman to Kingman is beautiful and has some great views.
 Kingman is a good place for lunch and here you can also visit the Route 66 museum.
 You can choose to continue to drive on Route 66 until Williams or take the (way faster) US-93 to Williams.